-Many of these events are student-planned and led.
-As students work together to build community through shared experiences, they strengthen and develop skills they will carry with them far beyond their four years on campus.
+Most of these events are student-planned and led.
+As students work together to build community through shared experiences, they develop skills they take far beyond their four years on campus.

 More than a lip-sync contest, Airband pits floors and wings against each other in a competition of song and dance.
 Songs have ranged from Disney’s Hercules mash-ups to It’s Raining Men (The Weather Girls) and Hey Ya (Outkast).

 Cardboard Boat Regatta

 During Parents & Family Weekend, put your creativity to the test as you use cardboard, plastic sheets and duct tape to survive a voyage onto Taylor Lake.

 Envision Film Festival